Privacy Policy

 - the existence of a right to lodge a complaint with a supervisory authority,

-- where applicable, the existence of automated decision-making, including profiling, and meaningful information about the logic involved and the significance of the processing,
+- where applicable, the existence of automated decision-making, including profiling, as well as meaningful information about the logic involved and the scope of the processing,

-- where applicable, appropriate safeguards for transfers to third countries.
+- where applicable, appropriate safeguards in the event of transfers to third countries.

-You also have the right to a copy of the personal data processed.
-Legal restrictions (e.g. under Sections 34, 35 BDSG) remain unaffected.
+You also have the right to a copy of the personal data being processed.
+Legal restrictions (e.g. under Sections 34 and 35 of the BDSG) remain unaffected.

 14.2 Rectification (Art.
 16 GDPR)

-You have the right to request the rectification of inaccurate personal data or the completion of incomplete personal data without undue delay.
+You have the right to request the immediate rectification of inaccurate personal data or the completion of incomplete personal data.
 You can also update your data directly in your user account.

 14.3 Erasure (‘right to be forgotten’, Art.
 17 GDPR)

-You may request the erasure of your personal data if one of the conditions provided for by law is met, in particular if:
+You may request the erasure of your personal data if one of the conditions provided for by law applies, in particular if:

-- the data is no longer required for the purposes for which it was collected,
+- the data is no longer necessary for the purposes for which it was collected,

 - you withdraw your consent and there is no other legal basis,